 In the Block Editor, default Ticket blocks or RSVP blocks may appear if you are creating an event.
 Otherwise, you can add a Ticket and RSVP blocks to the main content:

-For this example, we’ll create a basic ticket with a capacity for this ticket only.
+We’ll create a basic ticket with a capacity for this ticket only for this example.
 (Using a shared capacity for two or more tickets is discussed in another section below.)

 When clicking on the + New ticket button you will be presented with some additional options: